allegheny-college-art-387-spring-2020/course-materials/Governance/ART 387 - Errata.md

 ## "Green Monster" errata

+### Scale

+For purposes of this course, relative or realistic scale is irrelevant unless otherwise noted.

 ### Trade/negotiation

 #### Materials "borrowing"

-"Borrowing" (see the [Materials Schedule](https://github.com/allegheny-college-art-387-spring-2020/course-materials/blob/master/Governance/ART%20387%20-%20Materials%20Schedule.pdf)) may not be done int he following circumstances:
+"Borrowing" (see the [Materials Schedule](https://github.com/allegheny-college-art-387-spring-2020/course-materials/blob/master/Governance/ART%20387%20-%20Materials%20Schedule.pdf)) may not be done in the following circumstances:

 * In anticipation of a project (i.e. only during assignments, not before)
 * On behalf of their full group without group approval